CatSheiles/ChainAnimationProjectInSASS/README.md

 - the animation is complex in sass but very cool!
 - could easily convert or add to this base project

-Capture of main scree - doesn't show animations though
+Capture of main screen - doesn't show animations though

 ![title](mainPageCapture.PNG)